 - Poor coordination and favoring one side

 - Unfamiliarity with objects and people

 - Spasms or stiffness or jerky movements

 CP is broken down into different types and can affect various parts of the brain.
-Each type is categorized into two categories: movement issues and what part of the body it affects.
+We categorize each type into two categories: movement issues and the part of the body it affects.
 There are four main types of cerebral palsy including:

 - Hypotonic cerebral palsy – This type of cerebral palsy causes overly relaxed muscles known as “floppy” muscles.
 Reflexes are often poor, and the individual’s arms and legs hang down like a ragdoll.

 - Ataxic cerebral palsy – This type of CP causes issues with balance, coordination, and posture.
 This is the least common type of CP and often affects the individual’s ability to walk, pick things up, and write.

 - Mixed cerebral palsy – mixed CP is any combination of the above, most commonly spastic and dyskinetic.